Mashpoe/WASMGEN/README.md

 You can print the entire WebAssembly buffer via `wasm_code_print(code);` and you can write the buffer to a file via `wasm_code_output(code, "output.wasm");`.

-Sample output for the above code:
+Sample print output for the above code:

 ```
 offset: 00 01 02 03 04 05 06 07 08 09 0A 0B 0C 0D 0E 0F